Rahmeen14/FURSAT/README.md

 ```
 Go to ```localhost:3000``` on your favorite browser

-Have fun when yopu visit Delhi
+Have fun when you visit Delhi